KohaILS/koha-manual-zh-cn/source/opacpreferences.rst

 -  Show

-   -  :ref:`reviewson` needs to be set to 'Allow' and :ref:`ShowReviewer` needs to be set to 'Show' for this to preference to come in to play
+   -  :ref:`OPACComments` needs to be set to 'Allow' and :ref:`ShowReviewer` needs to be set to 'Show' for this to preference to come in to play